 1975: Thin Lizzy released their fifth studio album, Fighting.

 1976: Electric Light Orchestra released their sixth studio album, A New World Record.
-The LP became the group’s first to reach the top 10 on both the UK and US charts.
+It became the group’s first to reach the top 10 on both the UK and US charts.

 1977: Chicago released Chicago XI, the group’s ninth studio album, last to feature founding member Terry Kath, and last with producer James Guercio.